Site Overlay

 High-Risk Focus: PNPs are crucial for managing high-risk pregnancies resulting from conditions such as diabetes, autoimmune disorders, or previous pregnancy complications, and they work in various settings, including hospitals and clinics.

-Collaboration: They function as expert case managers and patient advocates, fostering cooperation and communication within multidisciplinary teams alongside physicians and allied health providers.
+Collaboration: They serve as expert case managers and patient advocates, fostering cooperation and communication among multidisciplinary teams, including physicians and allied health providers.

 How to Become a Perinatal Nurse Practitioner